vagnerleitte/jquery-confirmon/README.md

 A jQuery plugin for adding an easy 'are you sure' confirmation pop-up before the handler in .on() is called.

 ##Changelog
+* [v0.1.2](https://github.com/invetek/jquery-confirmon/tree/0.1.2) - ClassPrepend option is now also used for the inner elements of the pop-up
 * [v0.1.1](https://github.com/invetek/jquery-confirmon/tree/0.1.1) - Added a handler for answer 'no'
 * [v0.1.0](https://github.com/invetek/jquery-confirmon/tree/0.1.0) - Initial release